 - A special pen that was used for office work

-- For teachers, a specific book that carries meaning for that individual
+- A specific book that carries meaning for that individual, especially for teachers

-- Preserving a special item from their years of service (this can be bronzed or in a shadow box for display)
+- A special item from their years of service, which can be bronzed or put in a shadow box for display

-- Books or gift card to a book store
+- Books or a gift card to a bookstore

 - Golf clubs

 - Cooking lessons or equipment

 Travel is on the retirement itinerary for many people.
 Retirement gives people time to travel that they may have never had before.
 If you know this to be the case, buy a gift that can be used on their journey.
 Travel-related gifts include:

 - Beach bag with beach items (suntan lotion, hat, sandals, towel, etc.)

 - Special clothing for the trip